BKeyport/MMM-Multimonth/README.md

 # MagicMirror Module to display a calendar with multiple months (user configurable)

-This is a module fpr the [MagicMirror](https://github.com/MichMich/MagicMirror) project.
+This is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project.

 It's purpose is to enable a mini-calendar with as many months as the user wants, assuming screen space is available.